Outside Call Format

 For activity score genes, a provided activity score value will trump other values.
 If you also provide diplotype and/or phenotype value, a warning will be issued if they do not match the expected values.
 For example, if you specify a *1/*6 diplotype and 4.0 activity score, a warning will be issued because CPIC expects an activity score of 1.0 for *1/*6.

 If you don't specify an activity score, PharmCAT will look up the activity score based on the phenotype (if provided) and then diplotype (if phenotype is not provided).
-Once again, PharmCAT will issue a warning if both phenotype and diplotype is provided, and they do not match the expected values.
+Once again, PharmCAT will issue a warning if both phenotype and diplotype are provided, and they do not match the expected values.

-Non activity score genes
+Non-activity score genes

 For non-activity score genes, the activity score is ignored (although it may be displayed in the final report).

-If you specify both a diplotype and a phenotype then PharmCAT will rely on your phenotype.
+If you specify both a diplotype and a phenotype, then PharmCAT will rely on your phenotype.
 PharmCAT will issue a warning if your phenotype does not match the expected phenotype for the given diplotype.

 Example